tomoremi/tomoremi/README.md

 **MILGRAM** (08 my daughter), BanG Dream (specifically MyGo), Cosmic Princess Kaguya, Delicious In Dungeon, Dandys World, D4DJ ++ more, but i cant list them all here :-)

 _(i also really like reading yuri)_

+<p align="center">I may be a bit awkward at times if you're someone i've just met, but i will try my best to converse with you. i do not have a DNI, i will block freely-- just dont be weird and you'll be fine